twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

       can be overwritten if you choose.
     - Pressing [BACKSPACE] will clear all zoom slots.
-    - If you want to delete a specific zoom slot, you can execute this command on the Home Screen, provided that x = the zoom slot number: newMat(1,6) -> ωprgmvrs\zooms[x]
+    - If you want to delete a specific zoom slot, you can execute this command on the Home Screen, where `x` = the zoom slot number: newMat(1,6) -> ωprgmvrs\zooms[x]
+      This command basically resets an entire row to 0s, which will make the program consider the slot as blank.
       (The "->" is an STO symbol and the "ω" is a Greek lowercase omega)

  * Pressing [ENTER] will change the active viewing window to the position of the